 You can determine the PetCure Oncology location closest to you and find contact information here.
 Simply get in touch with the site in your region to initiate the referral process or be connected to the appropriate person for your request.

-If there is a shortage of veterinary radiation oncologists, how can PetCure Oncology make SRS more accessible?
+If there is a shortage of veterinary radiation oncologists, how can PetCure Oncology make SRS/SRT more accessible?

 By partnering with established, respected veterinary radiation oncologists and veterinary specialty hospitals, PetCure Oncology is bringing the technology to sites where clinical expertise in this field already exists.
 In addition, PetCure Oncology’s Chief Medical Officer, Dr. Neal Mauldin (who is triple board certified in medical and radiation oncology plus internal medicine), is available to perform much of the planning remotely, as well as provide support to the onsite specialty team.

-Why is PetCure Oncology creating a national network of SRS centers?
+Why is PetCure Oncology creating a national network of SRS/SRT centers?

-What makes PetCure Oncology qualified to provide SRS?
+What makes PetCure Oncology qualified to provide SRS/SRT?